torbsd/openbsd-ports/README.md

     noscript          2.6.9.22
     https-everywhere  5.0.3

-__N.B.__ The update to 4.5.1 is still largely untested; the master branch has the packages for 4.0.8.

 I try stay consistent with the version of Firefox ESR that is in ports wrt. which version of tor-browser I base the port on.
 This is why we're at Firefox ESR 36.1.0 right now (2015-04-29).